 From autonomous cars to autonomous friends and even autonomous enemies – or at least autonomous weapons – the very idea of machines operating without ‘us’ is both exciting and frankly terrifying, but every aspect is explored in the Justin Krook directed MACHINE.

 Experts in a variety of related fields – from robotics to ethics, autonomous mobility to machine learning, weigh in on the good, the bad and the potentially ugly in a film that is both captivating but will leave you wondering and questioning.

-Of course the possibilities for positively enriching human existence are tremendous and in more way than might immediately spring to kind.
-The idea of autonomous vehicles springs to mind, giving the user more time to relax or work on their daily commute for example, while the vehicle transports them to their destination.
+Of course the possibilities for positively enriching human existence are tremendous and in more ways than might immediately spring to mind.
+The idea of autonomous vehicles is a perfect example, giving the user more time to relax or work on their daily commute for example, while the vehicle transports them to their destination.
 Tremendous advancements have already been made in this field, and while many legal and indeed, logistical questions remain, autonomous vehicles are coming, says Dr Mikloss Kiss, head of Autonomous development Audi AG, and one of the industry experts featured in MACHINE.